-- Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required, any disciplinary sanctions imposed on the respondent, and any remedies provided; - · Any appeal and the result therefrom; - · Any informal resolution and the result therefrom; and - All materials used to train Title IX Coordinators, et. al. - These training materials must be publicly available on the recipient's website, or if the recipient does not maintain a website then upon request.
+- Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required, any disciplinary sanctions imposed on the respondent, and any remedies provided; - Any appeal and the result therefrom; - Any informal resolution and the result therefrom; and - All materials used to train Title IX Coordinators, et. al. - These materials used to train Title IX Coordinators must be publicly available on the recipient's website, or if the recipient does not maintain a website then upon request.